marikomakhm/ada-project/TrovatelliT.github.io/text.md

 	spearman :  0.5385112508104001 ; p-val:  8.959416567754556e-09

 Even if on this graph the correlation are smaller, it is can better see the pattern that the number are suggesting.
 We observe that countries where the GDP is higher appear more often in the Panama Papers.
 Again, this is what we would intuitively predict.
-Richer countries have usually better infrastructure and therefore have a system to ensure that the taxes are actually collected.
+Richer countries have usually better infrastructure and therefore have a strong system to ensure that the taxes are actually collected.
-This provides a much larger incentive for people to try to evade this systems by any means they can, which leads to scandals such as this one.
+This provides a larger incentive for rich people to try to evade this systems by any means they can, which leads to scandals such as this one.

 ### Impact of inequality
-In this section will analyze if there is a correlation between the number of occurrence in the Panama papers and between two different indicators that try to determine the inequality in a country.
+In this section we will analyze if there is a correlation between the number of occurrences in the Panama papers and between two different indicators that try to quantify the inequality in a country.
 #### Gini
 The Gini coefficient measures the inequality in the distribution of wealth in a country (lower coefficient means lower inequality).
 The most equal equal society is when every person get the same income (When gini = 0).